evidentlyai/evidently/docs/book/dashboard/design_dashboard_api.md

 {% endtabs %}

-Note that there is some data inside the snapshots that you cannot currently plot on a monitoring Dashboard (for example, render data or dictionaries).
+Note that some data inside the snapshots cannot currently be plotted on a monitoring Dashboard (for example, render data or dictionaries).
 You can only plot values that exist as individual data points or histograms.